Skip to main content

 They wanted everything in one place.
 With Procore, many contractors end up using separate tools for estimating, invoicing, CRM, and accounting sync.
 Projul handles all of that in one platform, which means fewer subscriptions and less time switching between apps.

 They wanted a CRM.
 Procore does not track leads or manage your sales pipeline.
-If you want to follow a customer from first call to signed contract to completed project, you need a CRM.
-Projul includes one.
+If you want to follow a customer from first call to signed contract to completed project, you need construction CRM software.
+Projul includes it.

 Tips for a Smooth Transition